William Makepeace Thackeray was a Victorian novelist

 1815: Death of his father.

-1816: Sent home to England to be educated leaving his mother behind in India to marry her childhood sweetheart.
+1816: Thackeray is sent home to England to be educated leaving his mother behind in India so she could marry her childhood sweetheart.
 He stopped at St. Helena on the way and a servant pointed out the prisoner Napoleon.

 1831: Thackeray traveled to the Continent and spent the winter at Weimar where he was introduced to Goethe.
 He studied the language and began to gain an interest in Romantic literature.

-1832: On his return to England Thackeray lived the life of a gentleman, gambling and drinking in taverns once more.
+1832: On his return to England he lived the life of a gentleman, gambling and drinking in taverns once more.

-1833: William Makepeace Thackeray tried briefly to study law at Middle Temple of the Inns of Court.
-Not suited to this however he invested some of his father’s inheritance in a weekly paper, The National Standard, which he took over as editor and owner.
-Though the paper went bankrupt almost straight away but it did introduce him to London journalism.
+1833: Thackeray tried briefly to study law at Middle Temple of the Inns of Court in London.
+Not suited to this he invested some of his father’s inheritance in a weekly paper, The National Standard, which he took over as editor and owner.
+Though the paper went bankrupt almost straight away it did introduce him to London journalism.
 As if this wasn’t bad enough his stepfather’s estate was lost due to the collapse of an Indian bank.

-1834: He tried to become an artist in London and Paris in 1835.
-Met his future wife Isabella Shawe in Paris.
+1834: He tried to become an artist in London.

 1855: Second tour of the United States.